Docs

 Build and connect

-- Webchat widgetEmbed Alloy chat on your website so customers and visitors can talk to your team and AI teammates.
+- Webchat widgetEmbed Alloy chat on your website so customers and visitors can talk to your human and AI teammates.

 - API accessUse Alloy APIs to manage storage, trigger workflows, and connect external systems to AI teammates.